 “Aye, Your Highness,” said one of the sailors, and he and his partner adjusted their rowing to shift course.

 “’Tis strange,” noted the skiff’s fourth occupant, who was seated on a bench behind Ean wrapped in an ermine cloak.
 Ean’s blood-brother since childhood, Creighton Khelspath had sealed his destiny to Ean’s.
 They’d both passed their eighteenth name day, that age of manhood that brought new titles and new responsibilities; yet neither felt quite ready to face the world beneath the mantle that accompanied their new status.

 “What’s strange?”
 Ean shifted his head slightly to maintain his focus on the minute sounds of the surf.

-Jutting cliffs sliced into the bay on either side, while between them lay a swath of sand that sparkled faintly in the moonlight.
-Ean opened his arms and spun around to embrace the air of his homeland, breathing deeply of its fragrance.
+Then he could stand the anticipation no longer and leapt from the boat.
+He sloshed through hip-deep waves to stand, dripping, upon the shore.
+Jutting cliffs sliced into the bay on either side of the wide swath of sand, which sparkled faintly in the moonlight.
+Ean opened his arms and turned around to embrace the air of his homeland, breathing deeply of its familiar scent.

-Above the dark waters spread another sea, this one a starry splay of jewels surrounding the moon.
-Just above this eyeless crescent, high within the arch of sky, a seven-pointed constellation flamed.
+Far above the dark waters spread another sea, this one a starry splay of diamonds surrounding a smiling moon.
+Just above this gleaming crescent, high within the arch of sky, a seven-pointed constellation flamed.

-One of the sailors grunted at this, and the other spat into the sand and then ground his boot over the mark.
+One of the sailors grunted at this, and the other spat into the sand and ground his boot over the mark.